Iheoma U. Iruka, Tonia R. Durden, Kerry-Ann Escayg, Stephanie M. Curenton

 Book Features:

 Iheoma U. Iruka is a research professor in public policy and the founding director of the Equity Research Action Coalition at the Frank Porter Graham Child Development Institute at The University of North Carolina at Chapel Hill.
 Tonia R. Durden is a clinical professor and birth through five program coordinator in the Department of Early Childhood and Elementary Education at Georgia State University.
 Kerry-Ann Escayg is an associate professor of teacher education at the University of Nebraska–Omaha.
-Stephanie M. Curenton is an associate professor and director of the Center on the Ecology of Early Development program at Boston University.
+Stephanie M. Curenton is a professor and director of the Center on the Ecology of Early Development program at Boston University.

 “This book is not only relevant but timely as there is a massive pushback to racial equity work within our society.
 Focusing on practical strategies such as CRAB and anti-racist pedagogies, this book equips teachers and other early childhood professionals with the knowledge and skills necessary to create equitable learning spaces for our youngest children.
 It not only reminds us that we have the collective power to make a difference, but that it is our responsibility as early childhood practitioners, educators, and professionals.”